Annual Report 2020-2021

-The IGFSA held its sixth General Assembly during the 15th IGF in Berlin, Germany on 28 November 2019.
-50 IGFSA Members attended the meeting in person and via remote participation.
+The IGFSA held its seventh General Assembly during the 16th IGF (virtual) on 2 November 2020.
+Over 60 IGFSA Members and observers attended the meeting via remote participation.

-Two seats on the IGFSA Executive Committee were open for renewal.
-Three IGFSA members put their names forward to seek election to the IGFSA Executive Committee.
+Five seats on the IGFSA Executive Committee were open for elections.
+Eight IGFSA members put their names forward to seek election to the IGFSA Executive Committee.

-The following two candidates were re-elected to the IGFSA Executive Committee
+The following four candidates were elected to the IGFSA Executive Committee

-- Mr. Eduardo Santoyo, incumbent IGFSA Executive Committee Member;
+- Mr. Nigel Hickson, incumbent IGFSA Executive Committee Member

 - Nigel Hickson, Independent

 - Jimson Olufuye, AfICTA (Treasurer)